Freedom in the World

 A. Electoral Process: 12 / 12

-After the resignations of two members of parliament in July 2012, the captains regent dissolved the legislature in August, calling for early elections on November 11.
+After the resignations of two legislators in July 2012, the captains regent dissolved the legislature in August, calling for early elections on November 11.
 The Sammarinese Christian Democratic Party (PDCS) captured 21 seats and formed a three-party coalition—San Marino Common Good—with the Party of Socialists and Democrats (PSD), which won 10 seats, and the Popular Alliance, which took 4 seats.
-Opposition groups include the Entente for the Country coalition with 12 seats, the Active Citizenship coalition with 9 seats, and the Civic Movement R.E.T.E. with 4 seats.
+Opposition groups included the Agreement for the Country coalition with 12 seats, the Active Citizenship coalition with 9 seats, and the Civic Movement R.E.T.E. with 4 seats.

 B. Political Pluralism and Participation: 16 / 16

+Parties are free to form and operate in San Marino, and a number of them are active during elections.
 The two main parties are the Christian-democratic PDCS and the social-democratic PSD.
-Due to the large number of small parties, the government is often run by changing coalitions of parties with similar platforms.
-In 2012, the PDCS and the Popular Alliance retained power, but the addition of the PSD marks a change of control.
+Due to the large number of small parties, the government is often run by changing coalitions of parties.
+In the 2012 elections, the PDCS and the Popular Alliance retained power in the legislature.

 C. Functioning of Government: 12 / 12

-In January 2012, Marco Bianchini, the former head of the financial firm Karnak, was accused of extortion and corruption related to the Camorra, a Neapolitan mafia, in a scandal known as Criminal Minds; he was arrested after transferring €5 million ($6.5 million) into a Maltese bank.
-The case was investigated throughout 2013 but no one had been convicted by year’s end.
+In 2012, Marco Bianchini, the former head of the financial firm Karnak, was accused of extortion and corruption related to a Neapolitan mafia group; he was arrested after transferring €5 million ($6.5 million) into a Maltese bank.
+The case was ongoing at the end of 2014.

 Civil Liberties: 60 / 60